videolan/libvlcsharp/README.md

 ### Pull request

 Pull requests are more than welcome!
-If you do submit one, please make sure to use a descriptive title and description.
+If you do submit one, please make sure to read the [contributing guidelines](CONTRIBUTING.md) first.

 ### Gitlab issues